telecom-paristech-ms-bgd-2017/telecom-paristech-ms-bgd-2017.github.io/index.md

 3) One time your article is finished, rename it like that `YEAR-MONTH-DAY-<articlename>.md` and move it to `_posts` folder.
 Run jekyll server with `make run`.

-4) You can see you article at URL precised in its metadata, now you can push your article.
+4) You can see your article at URL precised in its metadata.
+Now you can push your article.